-- 3.4.1 It is students' responsibility to obtain their usernames and passwords and to keep them secured. - 3.4.2 Once you register for the modules, the username and passwords will be sent to your mobile by SMS. - 3.4.3 The username and password are used to access different College resources such as: Majan Online Virtual learning Environment (MOVE), email, library resources, MyMajan App, etc. - 3.4.4 Your College email account access will be disabled one year after your completion of the programme requirements (i.e. graduation).
+It is the responsibility of students to obtain their usernames and passwords and to keep them secured.

+- 3.4.1 Once you register for the modules, the username and passwords will be sent to your mobile by SMS. - 3.4.2 The username and password are used to access different College resources such as: Majan Online Virtual Learning Environment (MOVE), email, library resources, MyMajan App, etc. - 3.4.3 Your College email account access will be disabled one year after completion of the programme requirements (i.e. graduation).